Saeedeh-tech/telegram-assistant/SETUP.md

 git push
 ```

+If you used Route A, do it in GitHub Desktop instead: it lists your changes,
+type a summary, click **Commit to main**, then click **Push origin**.

-If you used Route A and have no Git installed, you can edit any file directly on
+You can also edit any single file on the GitHub website: open the file, click the
-the GitHub website: open the file, click the pencil icon, change it, then click
+pencil icon, change it, then click **Commit changes**.
-**Commit changes**.

 Render rebuilds and redeploys by itself.
 That is the whole deploy process now.